ShotokuTech/ESP-Now_TTGO_T-Display_T-Watch2020/README.md

 # ESP-Now_TTGO_T-Display_T-Watch2020
-Adapting ESP-Now to TTGO T-Watch 2020 an T-Display.
+Adapting ESP-Now to TTGO T-Watch 2020 and T-Display.

 Here I am mashing up the example sketches Master and Slave from ESP-Now in Arduino IDE.
 Yes this is 2022 so I went to the trouble of renaming these to Sender and Client to avoid any offense.
 The beauty of ESP-Now is the devices don't need a WiFi router.
 The ESP-Now devices just find each other and pair up.